Disneyland, other California theme parks get OK to reopen as soon as April 1

 Previously, counties had to be in the least-restrictive yellow tier for theme parks to reopen, according to the L.A.
 Times.
 Both Orange county and Los Angeles county, where Disneyland and University Studios Hollywood are located, are now in the most-restrictive purple tier.
 But according to news reports, both are close to moving up to red.

+The new guidelines also let outdoor sports and live performances start with limited numbers of people on April 1.
+Capacity will also be tied to which tier the county is in, according to the state’s announcement.

-Only residents of California will be allowed to visit the parks.
+Only residents of California will be allowed to visit the amusement parks.

 Both Disneyland and Universal have opened some shops and restaurants in their retail areas to visitors, and both have announced ticketed food festival-type events this month.
 But those did not include rides or other typical theme park attractions.